A colored sl(N)-homology for links in S^3: Chain Complexes Associated to Knotted MOY Graphs

 Thus, $g,~\overline{g}$ are not homotopic to $0$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{explicit-differential-general}] It is easy to check that $d_k^+$ and $d_{k-1}^-$ are homogeneous morphisms of $\zed_2$-degree $0$ and quantum degree $1-l$.
 Recall that the differential maps of the complexes in Definition \ref{complex-colored-crossing-def} and Proposition \ref{trivial-complex-prop} are homotopically non-trivial homogeneous morphisms uniquely determined up to homotopy and scaling by their quantum degrees.
-So, to prove Theorem \ref{explicit-differential-general}, we only need to prove that $d_k^+$ and $d_{k-1}^-$ are not null-homotopic.
+So, to prove Theorem \ref{explicit-differential-general}, we only need to show that, as morphisms of matrix factorizations, $d_k^+$ and $d_{k-1}^-$ are not null-homotopic.

 Consider the MOY graphs in Figure \ref{explicit-differential-proof-figure1}, where the morphisms are induced by the apparent local changes of the MOY graphs.
 Note that, as morphisms between $C(\hat{\Gamma}_k)$ and $C(\hat{\Gamma}_{k-1})$,